ChaoLi1991/ChaoLi1991.github.io/_pages/cv.md

 * Conference reviewer:
    IEEE IEEE Conference on Computer Vision and Pattern Recognition (CVPR 2019)
    The International Conference on Computer Vision (ICCV 2019)
-   The AAAI Conference on Artificial Intelligence (2019)
+   The AAAI Conference on Artificial Intelligence (AAAI 2019)
    The International Joint Conference on Artificial Intelligence (IJCAI 2019)